/ astro-integrations / How to Integrate Google Analytics with Astro: Complete Guide

 Installation

 Partytown is optional but recommended.
-It offloads the analytics script to a web worker, preventing it from blocking your page rendering.
-This improves Core Web Vitals scores.
+It relocates the analytics script into a web worker, preventing it from blocking the main thread during page render.
+This improves Core Web Vitals such as Total Blocking Time.

 Configuration